cisagov/ScubaGoggles/baselines/Common Controls Minimum Viable Secure Configuration Baseline v0.1.md

 ### Policies

-#### GWS.COMMONCONTROLS.15.1v0.1
+#### GWS.COMMONCONTROLS.13.1v0.1
-Required system-defined alerting rules, as listed in the Policy section, SHALL be active, with alerts enabled when available.
-Any system-defined rules not are considered optional but ought to be reviewed for consideration.
+Required system-defined alerting rules, as listed in the Policy group description, SHALL be enabled with alerts.

 - Rationale
   - System-defined rules can allow an administrator to be notified of specific activity within a domain—such as a suspicious sign-in attempt, a compromised mobile device, or when another administrator changes settings.
 - Last Modified: July 10, 2023
+- Notes
+  - Any system-defined rules not listed are considered optional but should be reviewed and considered for activation by an administrator.

 - MITRE ATT&CK TTP Mapping
   - [T1562: Impair Defenses](https://attack.mitre.org/techniques/T1562/)